 THE STORY OF ML IN HAARLEM

-ML is located in the former printing and die-casting Royal Joh.
+ML is located in the former printing house and type foundry of Koninklijke Joh.
 Enschedé.
-In 1703, Izaak Enschedé and his son Johannes established their printing and letter foundry in the center of Haarlem.
+Izaak Enschedé and his son Johannes established their printing house and type foundry in the city center of Haarlem in 1703.
 The company remained active there until 1992.
-After the establishment of the printing business, Enschedé quickly gained fame, among other things with the printing of the Oprechte Haarlemsche Courant, the second oldest newspaper in the world.
-In addition to printing, the company also engaged in letter casting and making molds and stamps.
+After its establishment, Enschedé quickly gained recognition, including for printing the Oprechte Haarlemsche Courant, the second-oldest newspaper in the world.
+In addition to printing, the company was also involved in type casting and the production of matrices and stamps.

-In the beginning of the 19th century, Enschedé printed the banknotes for the new Dutch Central Bank and the company received the first order for the printing of postage stamps from the Dutch Post Office.
-Later the stamps of 65 other countries followed.
+In the early 19th century, Enschedé began printing banknotes for the newly established Nederlandsche Bank and received the first commission for printing postage stamps from the Nederlandsche Posterijen.
+Later, they printed stamps for 65 other countries.

-After the Royal Joh.
-Enschedé moved, the monumental building was neglected for a number of years.
-Until it was bought in 2005 by two enthusiastic, catering companies known to Haarlem.
-After a radical renovation, in which the original details and interiors have been preserved as much as possible, the monumental building became an atmospheric and modern catering company.
-The company, called Stempels, was a household name in Haarlem for 12 years and has been acquired by Mark & Liane Gratama since March 2018.
+After Koninklijke Joh.
+Enschedé moved in 1992, the monumental building stood neglected for several years.
+However, in 2005, it was purchased by two enthusiastic entrepreneurs well-known in Haarlem's hospitality industry.
+After an extensive renovation, preserving the original details and interiors as much as possible, the monumental building became a charming and modern hospitality establishment.
+The business, named Stempels, became a well-known name in Haarlem for 12 years and was acquired by Mark & Liane Gratama in March 2018.

-After a renovation of 2 months, where the history of the building is cherished, the restaurant, bistro, bar and hotel, will continue under the name ML.
-Restaurant ML started in a small building in the Lange Veerstraat in November 2004.
-After a period of 3.5 years, ML moved to the beautiful, national monument at Kleine Houtstraat 70, the old bank of loan.
-On November 23, 2010, ML received the coveted Michelin star.
-After a period of 10 years, ML is now located at the most beautiful location in Haarlem with a magnificent view of the St. Bavo church.
+Following a two-month renovation, preserving the history of the building, the hospitality establishment continues under the name ML.
+Restaurant ML started in a small building on Lange Veerstraat in November 2004.
+After a period of 3.5 years, ML moved to the beautiful listed monument at Kleine Houtstraat 70, the former pawnshop.
+On November 23, 2010, ML was awarded the coveted Michelin star.
+After a decade, ML now resides in the most beautiful location in Haarlem, with a magnificent view of the St. Bavo Church.